MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-azure-keyvault-ssl-integration-jvm.md

 1. From the *bootstrap* directory, run the command `java cf ../bootstrap.jar *` to create the *bootstrap.jar* file.

-## Add the JCA Provider to the java.security file
+## Add the JCA provider to the java.security file

 To register the JCA provider, the JVM needs to know about it.
 To accomplish this task, use the following steps: